DCC-EX/dcc-ex.github.io/docs/ex-commandstation/advanced-setup/arduino-ide.rst

    Serial Monitor

 You should see log information immediately display in the window.
-If you have a Network shield or WiFi shield connected, you will see the CS setup its AP, or connect to your network if you gave it your credentials.
-If you don't have a network, that's fine; the CS will sense that, the network test will fail, but everything else will be working as it should.
+If you have a Network shield or WiFi shield connected, you will see the Command Station setup its AP, or connect to your network if you gave it your credentials.
+If you don't have a network, that's fine; the Command Station will sense that, the network test will fail, but everything else will be working as it should.

 Type in a command or two
 =========================